 Military and Veteran Families in Canada Initiative, 2012–2017

-To increase awareness of military families and their unique experiences, expectations and perspectives, the Vanier Institute and the Canadian Forces are partnering to build awareness, capacity, competency and community to ensure military families have equitable access to services and programs in their neighbourhoods.
+To increase awareness of military families and their unique experiences, expectations and perspectives, the Vanier Institute of the Family and the Canadian Armed Forces are partnering to build awareness, capacity, competency and community to ensure military families have equitable access to services and programs in their neighbourhoods.
 A knowledge network will connect community clinicians, researchers, community organizations and the general public in an innovative five-year collaboration.

 The Military and Veteran Families in Canada Initiative will:

-To learn more about the life of military families from the Vanier Institute, Canadian Forces and National Defence sources, see these related articles:
+To learn more about the life of military families from the Vanier Institute of the Family, Canadian Armed Forces and National Defence sources, see these related items:

 This project is ongoing from 2012 to 2017.